spyboy7711/LZ-misulation/README.md

 1)whether the msg.value stays persist inside delegate-call?

-2)after using that mag.value to do external calls inside delegat-call. second time does it all to do external call ?
+2)after using that mag.value to do external calls inside delegat-call. second time does it allows to do external call using contracts balance?

 Execution steps: (We will see information related to transactions inside console.logs)
 1) First send eth to MagnetarMarketModule using sendETH() function lets say i send 5 eth.